Grange line: Services

-Services operate in tandem with Outer Harbor line trains.
-Weekday off-peak services run every 30 minutes, Weekday peak services run every 20–30 minutes with hourly services on weekends.
-When Royal Adelaide Golf Club hosted the South Australian Open services were temporarily cut back to Seaton Park for approximately two weeks.
+All services have been operated by 3000 class railcars since 2014.
+Between Adelaide and Woodville, services operate in tandem with Outer Harbor line trains.
+Weekday peak services run every 20–30 minutes, weekday off-peak services every 30 minutes, and hourly on weekends.

+The line goes diagonally across the golf links of the Royal Adelaide Golf Club.
+When the club hosted the South Australian Open, services were cut back to Seaton Park for about two weeks so as not to interrupt the golf competition.
 Rail replacement buses were used to transport passengers for the remainder of the route.
-The tournaments were cancelled in 2007.
-All services are operated by 3000 class railcars since 2014.
+The tournaments ended in 2007.